-1. For unregistered versions:
+- 1. For unregistered versions: - Become a registered trial user registration of the trial version.

-- Become a registered trial user registration of the trial version.
-This type of registration is tentative and it is not obligatory.
-The registration provides users free technical support for the entire trial period. - Register product with a purchased license number registration of a purchased product.
+Registration of the trial version allows to test also features unavailable in the unregistered version (the Kerio Web Filter module, updates of the integrated antivirus engine and the intrusion prevention system).
+The registration provides you with free technical support for the entire trial period.

+• Register product with a purchased license number - registration of purchased license numbers for the product.